Oklahoma River’s Boathouse District

-The Oklahoma River is one of the “newest” rivers in the country and is fast becoming known as one of the world’s best urban venues for rowing and canoe/kayak as well as outdoor adventure.
+The Oklahoma River is one of the “newest” rivers in the country and has become known as one of the world’s best urban venues for rowing and canoe/kayak as well as outdoor adventure.
 Located in the center of the nation at the intersection of I35 and I40, the Oklahoma River is adjacent to downtown Oklahoma City and within walking distance of the Bricktown entertainment district.
 It offers both a 2000m sprint course and two 4000m courses, all sheltered by raised banks.

 The 100-acre+ Boathouse District sits on the river’s north shore just blocks from downtown OKC and includes a row of iconic boathouses, a world-class whitewater rafting and kayaking center, bike park and an array of land adventures.